siriwatknp/firebase-functions-boilerplate/README.md

 some basic knowledge to make hot-reloading and continuous deployment available.
 I hope this project can save you some time.
 Feel free to suggest and comment.

 ## SET UP + HOW TO USE
-1. Create a project in [firebase console](https://firebase.google.com/)
+1. Create 2 projects in [firebase console](https://firebase.google.com/) (1 for staging, 1 for production)
 2. Install firebase-tools globally

     ```